Stan15321/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 5. Deploy the helm chart using the Jenkins pipeline.
 6. Load the home page of the WordPress to see the final result.
 7. Explain the project directly in a README.md file in your project repo.
+BONUS POINTS:
+- Instead of using Minicube, consider using a different Kubernetes flavor of your choice, like k3s, k8s, microK8s for bonus points during the grading.
 8. Send the URL of your Project repo on email to ana.zjovanovska@scalefocus.com & kiro.velkovski@scalefocus.com titled “Final Project Assessment for Scalefocus Academy”.